About

 THIS INFORMATION HAS NOT BEEN EVALUATED BY THE FDA.

 Please know and remember: I am NOT a doctor or scientist or botanist.
 I do research thoroughly each herb that I write about and share.
 I use my own knowledge as well as published reputable herbal guides to identify, store and harvest each herb.
 I make sure to try them myself as well, first, before I recommend a usage for others.
 Keep in mind, I am not an expert (yet!)
-Just an eager student of herbalism and nature.
+Just an eager student of herbs and nature.

 If I make a mistake or share something that you believe is incorrect or unhealthy, please tell me.
 Otherwise, be smart and careful when you are identifying, gathering and using herbs!
 My rule of thumb is unless three (or more) published herbal experts tell me it's okay to use an herb in a certain way, I don't do it.
 Using herbs can be healthy, beneficial, and fun!
 However just like anything else in life, moderation is everything, caution saves lives, and read the directions first.